 - Ask your doctor to prescribe a 90-day supply of your maintenance medicine plus refills (certain medications will be subject to state or federal dispensing limitations).
-If you need the medicine immediately, ask your doctor for two prescriptions, one to be filled right away and another to be sent to the UCH Mail Order Prescription Service; Pharmacy; and - Mail your written prescription(s), and a check to cover the amount of your Deductible, Coinsurance and/or Copayment to the University of Colorado Hospital Mail Order Prescription Service.
+If you need the medicine immediately, ask your doctor for two prescriptions, one to be filled right away and another to be sent to the Mail Order Pharmacy; and - Mail your written prescription(s), and a check to cover the amount of your Deductible or Coinsurance to the University of Colorado Hospital Mail Order Prescription Service.
 Credit card, money orders, debit card or checks are acceptable.